Royal Hillsborough: Governance

 Hillsborough was within Lisburn City Council until 1 April 2015, when it formed part of the new Lisburn and Castlereagh District Council.
 Royal Hillsborough is located within the Westminster constituency of Lagan Valley and Northern Ireland Assembly constituency of Lagan Valley.

 Demography

+2021 Census

+On Census day (21 March 2021) there were 4,160 people living in Hillsborough and Culcavy.

+2011 Census

 On Census day (27 March 2011) there were 3,952 people living in Hillsborough and Culcavy.
 Of these: